Forward utility and market adjustments in relative investment-consumption games of many players: Abstract

 \section{Abstract}

 We study a portfolio management problem featuring many-player and mean field competition, investment and consumption, and relative performance concerns under the forward performance processes (FPP) framework.
-We focus on agents using power (CRRA) type FPPs for their investment-consumption optimisation problem an under common noise Merton market model and we solve both the many-player and mean field game providing closed-form expressions for the solutions where the limit of the former yields the latter.

-In our case, the FPP framework yields a continuum of solutions for the consumption component as indexed to a market parameter we coin ``market consumption intensity''.
+We focus on agents using power (CRRA) type FPPs for their investment-consumption optimization problem under a common noise Merton market model.
+We solve both the many-player and mean field game providing closed-form expressions for the solutions where the limit of the former yields the latter. \\ In our case, the FPP framework yields a continuum of solutions for the consumption component as indexed to a market parameter we coin ``market-risk relative consumption preference''.
 The parameter permits the agent to set a preference for their consumption going forward in time that, in the competition case, reflects a common market behaviour.
-We show the FPP framework, under both competition and no-competition, allows the agent to disentangle his risk-tolerance and elasticity of intertemporal substitution (EIS) just like Epstein-Zin preferences under recursive utility framework and unlike the classical utility theory one.
-This, in turn, allows a finer analysis on the agent's consumption ``income" and ``substitution" regimes, and, of independent interest, motivates a new strand of economics research on EIS under the FPP framework.

-We find that competition rescales the agent's perception of consumption in a non-trivial manner in addition to a time-dependent {elasticity of conformity} of the agent to the market's consumption intensity.
+We show the FPP framework, under both competition and no-competition, allows the agent to disentangle her risk-tolerance and elasticity of intertemporal substitution (EIS) just like Epstein-Zin preferences under recursive utility framework and unlike the classical utility theory one.
+This, in turn, allows a finer analysis on the agent's consumption ``income'' and ``substitution'' regimes, and, of independent interest, motivates a new strand of economics research on EIS under the FPP framework.\\ We find that competition rescales the agent's perception of consumption in a non-trivial manner.
+We provide numerical illustrations of our results.

-{\bf Keywords:} optimal investment and consumption, forward performance criteria, mean field games, relative performance, common noise Merton problem, elasticity of intertemporal substitution
+{\bf Keywords:} optimal investment and consumption, forward performance criteria, mean field games, Relative performance, common noise Merton problem, elasticity of intertemporal substitution